|

 Back to Top

-ARTICLE V EASEMENTS AND USE OF COMMON AREA
+| ARTICLE V EASEMENTS AND USE OF COMMON AREA |

-5.1) Owner's Easement of Enjoyment.
-Every Owner shall have a right and easement of use and enjoyment in and to the Common Area and right and easement for controlled discharge of storm water into storm water facilities, which easements and rights shall be appurtenant to and shall pass with the title to every Lot, subject to the following provisions:
+| 5.1) Owner's Easement of Enjoyment.
+Every Owner shall have a right and easement of use and enjoyment in and to the Common Area and right and easement for controlled discharge of storm water into storm water facilities, which easements and rights shall be appurtenant to and shall pass with the title to every Lot, subject to the following provisions: (a) the right of the Association to charge reasonable admission and other fees for the use of any facility now or hereafter situated or constructed upon the Common Area, to impose reasonable regulations regarding the use and maintenance of such Common Area, and to impose reasonable limits on the number of guests who may use the facilities;

 (b) the right of the Association to suspend an Owner's voting rights and the right to use any of the facilities, other than storm water facilities, for any period during which any assessment of the Association against the Owner's Lot remains unpaid, and or any infraction by an Owner of the Association's rules and regulations for the duration of the infraction and or an additional period thereafter not to exceed thirty (30) days;